mruhul/Bolt.Common.Extensions/README.md

   var localDateString = DateTime.Now.FormatAsUtc(); // should convert the time to Unversal time and then format similar to `2021-07-10T12:40:21.3389002Z`
   ```

-- **DateTime.ToUnixTimeSeconds()** - Returns the number of seconds that have elapsed since 1970-01-01T00:00:00Z.
+- **ToUnixTimeSeconds()** - Returns the number of seconds that have elapsed since 1970-01-01T00:00:00Z.

-- **DateTime.ToUnixTimeMilliseconds()** - Returns the number of milliseconds that have elapsed since 1970-01-01T00:00:00Z.
+- **ToUnixTimeMilliseconds()** - Returns the number of milliseconds that have elapsed since 1970-01-01T00:00:00Z.

 ## Enumerable